Natural History Museum, Leipzig

 The Natural History Museum in Leipzig (Naturkundemuseum Leipzig) is a natural history museum in the city of Leipzig, Germany, located at the northwest corner of the Inner City Ring Road.
 The museum contains the insect collection of Alexander Julius Reichert.

+In 2014 and in 2020, the city council decided that the Natural History Museum would be set up in the former Bowling Club.